Click any section to show more/less information, or simply view the FAQ.

 - We require that you leave the From: field of the money order blank, so that no one, except you, can trace your payment to us.
 This protects both you and us in many ways.
 The receipt portion of the money order that you keep is your proof that you have paid, and that we have received your payment, because no one can cash it except the entity listed in the To: field of the Money Order.
 This receipt portion also makes it possible for you to receive a replacement, should your money order become lost, stolen, or damaged.
 (Because no other information is sent through the mail, you retain plausible deniability that you even sent a Money Order, let alone what it was for.)

 - No information-laden emails are saved on some computer, because there are none.
 The moment we mark your payment as received, you are able to communicate with us through a secured contact form.
-The only emails that will ever travel between you and us are those that we send saying that there is a status update to your order, and this only occurs if you want to provide us with an email address, (not required) which you can delete from the system any time after we have received payment for your order.
+The only emails that will ever travel between you and us are those that we send saying that there is a status update to your order, and this only occurs if you want to provide us with an email address, (not required) which you can request that we delete from the system any time after we have received payment for your order.
 This is simply a notification to you that you should log back into the website to review updates to your order, at your leisure.

 - The moment your order is marked as shipped, your identifying information (your name and address) are removed from our system.
 You still have the ability to communicate with us through the secured contact form on the order status page.
 No identifying information can be forced from us about anything we send you, because once we send you anything, all identifying information is deleted.